 The Skagit Valley Tulip Festival is a perfect destination for either a day trip or a longer stay.

 The Skagit Valley Tulip Festival is a perfect destination for either a day trip or a longer stay.
 We are adjacent to I-5, 60 miles north of Seattle and 70 miles south of Vancouver, BC, Canada.
 You will need a map of the tulip field area to help you navigate, as the fields don’t have addresses and their location changes every year due to crop rotation.
 In addition, the festival map on our website shows locations of all our events and attractions.
 All official information stations in the valley are also stocked with the festival brochures.
-YOU WILL ALSO NEED TO GET TICKETS TO THE GARDENS IN ADVANCE OF ARRIVING HERE.
-Complete information is contained here.
+Check back here as April approaches and we will have information on ticketing and admissions to the tulip gardens and fields.

 We are a rural area — we suggest you stop in town and take advantage of the public facilities available BEFORE you journey out to the tulip area.
 On busy days it can take a fair amount of time to journey from the I-5 exits to the tulip area.
 There are public restrooms at all the visitor information centers in the county AND at the transit station in downtown Mount Vernon.
 In addition, the Shops at Burlington is an easy stop with a chance to use the restrooms, stretch your legs (perhaps shop a bit) and then journey on to the tulip area.